oSoWoSo/disroot-howto/pages/02.tutorials/03.Email/02.Filters/docs.en.md

         - docs
     tags:
         - email
+        - filters
+        - settings
 page-toc:
     active: false
 ---

 # Email Filters

-Email Filters allows you to manage incoming mails in automated fashion such as moving incoming mail to a directory based on certain criteria, setting up out-of-office/holiday auotreply, automatically reject or forward emails.
+Email filters allows you to manage incoming mails in automated fashion such as moving them to a directory based on certain criteria, setting up out-of-office/holiday auotreply, automatically reject or forward emails.

 In this section we will cover the basics based on some scenarios.